vrenken/EtAlii.Ubigia/Documentation/Architecture/Gcl.ResultStructuring.md

 When type modifier prefixes are used both the optional and mandatory prefixes can be added to the type modifier.

-Example of fields with type modifier and optional prefixes:
+Example of value fragments with type modifier and optional prefixes:
 ```
 Person
 {